rformassspectrometry/RuSirius/paper.md

 # Conflicts of Interest

-M.F. and M.L. are co-founders of Bright Giant GmbH.
+M.F., M.L., and S.B. are co-founders of Bright Giant GmbH.

 # References